Public Works Maintenance1820 Roosevelt Blvd.Eugene, OR 97402 Ph: 541-682-4800 Fx: 541-682-4882 Email

 You can even top-dress your lawn with shredded or composted leaves.
 It is best to do this following core aeration.
 Special equipment, available from local rental yards, may be required for best results.

-For more information about the City's compost education program, call 541-682-5542.
-Detailed information on using leaves around the yard and garden is also available by calling the Lane County OSU Extension Master Gardener program at 541-344-0265, or download a factsheet with more information on composing with leaves.
+For more information about the City's compost education program, please visit www.eugenerecycles.org.
+Detailed information on using leaves around the yard and garden is also available by calling the Lane County OSU Extension Master Gardener program at 541-344-0265, or download a factsheet with more information on composting with leaves.

 Commercial Recycling Is Another Option